Lecture Notes in Cosmology

 \end{ex}

 \hrulefill

 The Fourier transform of the latter can be written in the following form:

-where we have used $k^i = k\hat{k}^i$ and $\hat{k}^i$ is the unit vector denoting the direction of $\textbf{k}$.
+where we have used $k^i = k\hat{k}^i$ and $\hat{k}^i$, the unit vector denotes the direction of $\textbf{k}$.
 The spatial traceless Einstein equation can thus be written as:

 since $\pi^i{}_j$ is the spatial traceless part of the energy-momentum tensor, as we know from Eq.~\eqref{genTijmixed}.
-On the left hand side, we notice the same operator multiplying the scalar contribution of $\chi_{ij}$ in Eq.~\eqref{tenssplitFT}.
-Hence, only the scalar contribution of $\pi^i{}_{j}$ would contribute on the right hand side.
+On the left hand side, note the same operator multiplying the scalar contribution of $\chi_{ij}$ in Eq.~\eqref{tenssplitFT}.
+Hence, only the scalar contribution of $\pi^i{}_{j}$ would contribute to the right hand side.
 Indeed, contracting the above equation with $\hat{k}_i\hat{k}^j$, as in Eq.~\eqref{extractingscalarfromtensor}, we obtain: